singlestore-labs/singlestore-intellij-plugin/README.md

   - WebSocket: `ws://127.0.0.1:8080/`
 - **Database credentials** used by the language server for schema-aware completion.

-The plugin starts LSP support for `.sql` files and sends initialization options compatible with the SingleStore language server README.
+The plugin starts LSP support for `.s2db.sql` files and sends initialization options compatible with the SingleStore language server README.